The 20 Best Agranulocytosis Doctors Near Me in Maryland, US

 English, Dutch, French

 Dr. Lode J. Swinnen is a cancer specialist in Baltimore caring for patients with lymphoma.
 Dr. Swinnen received his M.B.Ch.B. degree from the University of Cape Town Medical School.
 He completed his residency at Presence Saint Joseph Hospital and performed a fellowship in hematology-oncology at Loyola University Stritch School of Medicine.
 Dr. Swinnen joined the Johns Hopkins faculty in 2002.
 His research interests include lymphomas and immunodeficiency-associated malignancies.
 Dr. Swinnen is a member of the Eastern Cooperative Oncology Group and the National Comprehensive Cancer Network.
 Dr. Swinnen is rated as an Advanced provider by MediFind in the treatment of Agranulocytosis.
-His top areas of expertise are Non-Hodgkin Lymphoma, Diffuse Large B-Cell Lymphoma (DLBCL), Hodgkin Lymphoma, Small Lymphocytic Lymphoma (SLL), and Bone Marrow Transplant.
+He is also highly rated in 33 other conditions, according to our data.
+His clinical expertise encompasses Non-Hodgkin Lymphoma, Diffuse Large B-Cell Lymphoma (DLBCL), Small Lymphocytic Lymphoma (SLL), Chronic Lymphocytic Leukemia (CLL), and Bone Marrow Transplant.
+Dr. Swinnen is board certified in American Board Of Internal Medicine.

 Distinguished in Agranulocytosis